-Cohu's consolidated net sales increased 39.5% from \$636.0 million in 2020 to \$887.2 million in 2021.
-In 2020, the global semiconductor market was impacted by U.S. and China trade tensions which impacted our customers' ability to supply product to certain end users.
-During the first half of 2020 our net sales were also negatively impacted by the rapid and global spread of COVID-19 which led to supply disruptions impacting our ability to ship product.
-While our total sales for fiscal year 2020 were negatively impacted by the global economic downturn caused by the COVID-19 pandemic, we began seeing strong demand for our products in the second half of 2020 and that strength has continued through 2021.
+Cohu's consolidated net sales decreased 8.4% from \$887.2 million in 2021 to \$812.8 million in 2022.
+During 2022, although customer test cell utilization rates remained high and we continued to benefit from robust demand for semiconductor test equipment, as compared to 2021, net sales declined due to lower demand for mobility and 5G-related products as well as the divestiture of our PCB Test business, which contributed \$26.8 million in sales during 2021 through its disposition on June 24, 2021.
 During 2021 our net sales were favorably impacted by robust automotive demand, driven by xEV and ADAS technologies, strength in industrial markets, and continued mobility expansion with 5G proliferation.
 Demand for equipment testing 5G, Wi-Fi 6 and Ultra-Wideband devices, data centers, personal computers and automotive semiconductor and sensors were at near record levels.